chiiya/code-style-php/README.md

   </strong>

   <p align="center">
-    Code style configuration for PHP/Laravel projects, using ESC, Larastan and GrumPHP
+    Code style configurations for PHP projects using a combination of PHP-CS-Fixer, ECS and Rector.
   </p>

   <p align="center">